 We analyze easy, medium, and hard tasks together, resulting in 1785 valid trials across both studies.
 Figure 8 summarizes our main results.
-Accuracy and speed for every task are shown individually in Supplemental Figure S21 and Figure S22.
-We also break down results by levels of difficulty (see Supplemental Figures S14, S15, and S16).
-Accuracy was fairly high in both conditions for clusters, linear regression, and quadratic regression (median of 84%-98%), with a small to medium, significant effect
+Accuracy and speed for every task are shown individually in Supplementary Figure S21 and Figure S22.
+We also break down results by levels of difficulty (see Supplementary Figures S14, S15 and S16).
+Accuracy was fairly high in both conditions for clusters, linear regression, and quadratic regression (median of 84-98%), with a small to medium, significant effect showing higher accuracy in the computer-supported condition.
+The computer-supported clustering condition shows a small "bump" at an accuracy of around 0.5.
+Analysis of provenance data has revealed that this bump is due to one of the clustering predictions aggregating two ground-truth clusters into one.

-Overall accuracy for the multivariate optimization task was lower, with accuracy in the computersupported condition being significantly higher, with a small to medium effect size.
+Overall accuracy for the multivariate optimization task was lower, with accuracy in the computer-supported condition being significantly higher, with a small to medium effect size.
 Interestingly, many of our coders omitted points that are contained in the formal definition of a skyline, resulting in a "bump" of accuracy scores at around 0.85, representing participants who have selected the formally correct skyline as recommended by the algorithm.

-The accuracy for our original outliers condition ("outlier old," in Figure 8) was significantly lower in the computer-supported condition than in the userdriven condition.
+The accuracy for our original outliers condition ("outlier old", in Figure 8) was significantly lower in the computersupported condition than in the user-driven condition.
 Inspection of the provenance data revealed that in many cases, applying a prediction for outliers made user selections worse.
 As previously discussed, we re-ran our study using a different outlier prediction algorithm (outliers as reported by DBSCAN).
-In the second study, we saw significantly higher accuracy for computer-supported mode, although overall accuracy had gone down.
-The reduced overall accuracy could be caused by reduced learning effects in the study with fewer tasks.
+In the second study, we saw significantly higher accuracy for computer-supported mode,